davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 preview_pic: /assets/images/2023-07-11-Machine_Learning_in_Production.jpg
 ---

-I enrolled and successfully did the [Machine Learning Engineering for Production (MLOps) Specialisation from Coursera](https://www.coursera.org/specializations/machine-learning-engineering-for-production-mlops).
-This blog post aims to give a quick review of the course and detail the topics discussed in the course.
-The course covers a range of topics and sometimes it can feel overwhelming, which is one more reason for writing these notes, it's a way for me to review and consolidate what I've learned.
+I enrolled and successfully completed the [Machine Learning Engineering for Production (MLOps) Specialisation from Coursera](https://www.coursera.org/specializations/machine-learning-engineering-for-production-mlops).
+This blog post aims to give a quick review of the course and detail the topics discussed, mostly based on the notes I took during the video lectures.
+The course covers a wide range of topics and sometimes it can feel overwhelming, which is another reason for me to write these notes

-Concepts are brought up again with more context again, and make sense to the student to seem there, and that they are not now, since they were already briefly explained in the introduction, but seeing them in practice, consolidates the learning, in my opinion.
+The specialisation follows the "Steps of a Machine Learning project" which is introduced in the first course and will follow throughout the 4 courses.
+Some of the concepts are brought up several times during the specialisation and in different courses, they are first briefly introduced and then shown in different contexts and with different levels of detail.

-Authors tend to focus too much on TensorFlow-related solutions for the concepts and challenges presented throughout the course.
+One thing that stands out is that the specialisations tend to focus too much on TensorFlow-related solutions for the concepts and challenges presented throughout the course, but there are also many references to other software projects and solutions for the different challenges presented.

-The specialisation is organised into 4 courses.
-I will describe each one separately.
-I personally enjoyed a lot the 3rd and 4th courses of the specialisations, it's where they go into details and give some practical tips.

-Some topics have more notes than others due to my interess or novelty of the topic for me on each topic.
+The specialisation is organised into 4 courses, and I will describe each one separately.
+I personally enjoyed most the 3rd and 4th courses, since it's where the instructors into more deep practical details.
+Some topics have more notes than others due to my personal interest or the novelty of the topic for me.

-One thing I learn is that for this long coursera specializations is good to take notes to review the learning, and not just passively listen to the video

 - [__1 -  Introduction to Machine Learning in Production__](#2---introduction-to-machine-learning-in-production)